 Bosco Ballvé is the associate to the president and CEO of Americas Society/Council of the Americas (AS/COA).
 He was previously the Latin America studies intern at the Council on Foreign Relations and a financial markets reporter for El Economista in Madrid, his hometown.
 Ballvé is a recent graduate of New York University, where he obtained a BS in business economics (Stern 17’) and a BA in politics (CAS 17’).
 During his time at NYU Stern, he served on the founding e-board of the Undergraduate Latin American Business Association (ULABA) as the director of regional analysis.
 He completed his senior thesis A Game-Theoretic Model for the Venezuelan Crisis under the supervision of Professor Bruce Bueno de Mesquita.

-Beckie Bintrim is the community and partnerships editor for Americas Quarterly (AQ) and a policy associate at the AS/COA.
-In her AQ role, she works to build a community around the magazine, as well as on specific projects such as the Social Inclusion Index.
-On the internal committee of the YPA, Bintrim works on both the media and programs teams.
-A graduate of the College of William and Mary, Bintrim moved to New York to pursue an MA in Latin American Studies from New York University, where she was a Tinker grant recipient.
+Beckie Bintrim works in the membership and development department at Americas Society/Council of the Americas (AS/COA) and helps manage the internal committee of YPA.
+Previous to this, she was a policy associate at AS/COA and the community and partnerships editor for Americas Quarterly (AQ) for four years, where she worked to build a community around the magazine, as well as on specific projects such as the Social Inclusion Index.
+A graduate of the College of William and Mary, Bintrim moved to New York to pursue an MA in Latin American studies from New York University, where she was a Tinker grant recipient.
 She spends her free time on film projects, playing soccer, and traveling.

 Sarah Bons is an editor and the business coordinator for Americas Quarterly (AQ) and a policy associate at AS/COA.
 Prior to joining AQ, Bons worked in the wine industry in Buenos Aires and was managing editor for Southern Pulse - Networked Intelligence.
 Bons earned a BA in international studies and Spanish with a focus on Latin America from the Ohio State University.